Skip to main content

 Best Practices

-Avoid infinite loops: Be careful when automations trigger other automations.
+[!NOTE] Avoid infinite loops: Be careful when automations trigger other automations.
 Use rules to prevent re-execution on data that an automation itself modified.

 • Start simple — Begin with single-action automations and add complexity as needed